 My Favorite Homemade Brownies

-If you are looking for a go-to brownie recipe to add to your baking repertoire, we think this is the BEST brownie recipe out there.
+If you are looking for a go-to brownie recipe to add to your baking repertoire, we think this is the BEST homemade brownies recipe out there.
 It is sure to cure all those cocoa cravings and can be mixed up in minutes.
 I know what you may be thinking–you are too busy for homemade brownies AND the box is just so convenient.
 Take the homemade challenge and once you taste the difference, you won’t be going back to the box.

 The best part is the recipe goes together quickly and fills a 12 X 18 pan so it feeds a crowd.
 The ingredients are simple and should become a staple in your pantry.
 You never know when you might need a quick dessert for unexpected company, and these brownies will certainly make them feel like special guests!
 It is the perfect dessert to take to a potluck or a picnic.
 Children AND adults will be coming back for a second brownie as this recipe stands above the rest.